MachinisteWeb/node-atlas/README.md

 ## Overview ##

-NodeAtlas is an application developed in JavaScript and running with [Node.js](http://nodejs.org/).
-It provides three things:
+### For What ? ###

+NodeAtlas is a JavaScript Framework as an [npm module](https://www.npmjs.com/package/node-atlas) ([node-atlas](https://www.npmjs.com/package/node-atlas)) and designed to run on all [Node.js](https://nodejs.org/en/) verision.
+NodeAtlas allows you to :

-- Create, maintain and document a set of assets HTML/CSS/JavaScript as user interface to provide them to back-end developers.
+   - Create, maintain and document a set of assets HTML/CSS/JavaScript as user interfaces to provide solid Guidelines for the realization of website or webapp (i.e. for brands).

-- Create and maintain multilingual sites without write Back-end code.
+   - Create and maintain and run internationalized wesites without use a single JavaScript file.
+That's it's perfect for beginners or for develop presentational website with high performance quickly.

-- Develop Node.js multilingual websites or applications of all sizes with server-based source code.
+   - Develop Node.js internationalized websites or scalable [Node.js](https://nodejs.org/en/) applications running of all sizes with server-based source code for high performance, indexability and W3C compliancy.

+### Why NodeAtlas ###

+NodeAtlas is designed to create scalable websites and to allow Front-end and Back-end developers to embrace [Node.js](https://nodejs.org/en/).

+Starting with a single HTML page,

+- then internationalize it,
+- then create other pages,
+- then minify/obfuscate/optimized your sources,
+- then use Less (or Stylus soon),
+- then use files for drive back-end part with code,
+- then connect you to [MySQL](https://www.mysql.fr/), [MongoDB](https://www.mongodb.org/), [ElasticSearch](https://www.elastic.co/)...,
+- then use [Socket.io](http://socket.io/) for real time,
+- then be component-based with [ComponentAtlas](https://github.com/Haeresis/ComponentAtlas)
+- then let your customer edit website itself with [EditAtlas](https://github.com/Haeresis/EditAtlas)
+- then create plugins,
+- then...

+### And what about others JavaScript Frameworks ? ###

+In opposition to others JavaScript Frameworks like AngularJS 2 or Aurelia.io, NodeAtlas run server-side and provide some real url.
+Websites are indexale and W3C compliant that means each page are construct by HTTP response and after by websocket mechanisms.
+So, NodeAtlas is not an alternative to others Front-end JavaScript Frameworks that only use [Node.js](https://nodejs.org/en/) for use after [npm](https://www.npmjs.com/), [jspm](http://jspm.io/) or [gulp](http://gulpjs.com/).
+And that means NodeAtlas is a substituant to PHP, JAVA or C# server-side.
+In the same way as [Meteor.js](https://www.meteor.com/), NodeAtlas allow you to set your working environment and you have not need of [gulp](http://gulpjs.com/) but to oposition of [Meteor.js](https://www.meteor.com/), the `NA` object is not provided client-side.
+It's your responsability to spread server-side mechanism to front.

 ### Examples of websites with NodeAtlas ###

-The tool is still in development and I experience it slowly with my own websites.
+This is a list of repository you could analyse to understand NodeAtlas:

 - [Generation and HTML template maintenance](https://github.com/Haeresis/ResumeAtlas/).
 - [HTML website maintenance (no Back-end)](https://github.com/Haeresis/ResumeAtlas/).